The best all-in-one printers in 2023

 According to Brother, it comes with enough toner to print 7,500 pages, which should last you two years.
 It can print 36ppm, which is faster than anything else on our list.
 It can also scan and copy extremely fast, so no matter what task you are tackling, you can get through it quickly.
 Even auto-duplex printing is faster than most options.

 This printer has an ADF for copying and scanning, with duplex for both.
 The text quality is excellent, with crisp, clear letters, even with text sizes as small as 4.
-It handles simple graphics well, but anything requiring much detail, including black and photos, is just so-so.
+It handles simple graphics well, but anything requiring much detail, including black and white photos, is just so-so.

 The footprint of this Brother printer is smaller than most options, so if you need a black-and-white printer with full all-in-one capabilities for a small office, it is a great choice.